PluckyPrecious/KELECHI-HNG7/Readme.txt

-HNG7.0 Internship
+HNG7.0 Internship Task1

 This project is created to solve problems using front-end for good

-HNG7.0 c Kelechi
+HNG7.0 copyright Kelechi